-The Ride is based in Universals highly acclaimed ride system first used in the Amazing Spider-Man ride a Universal Orlando.
-However, it is a heavily updated system that brings that tech right up to the modern day.
-Which is good as we feel Spiderman is showing it’s age a little.
+The Ride is based on Universals highly acclaimed ride system first used in the Amazing Spider-Man ride a Universal Orlando.
+However, it is a heavily updated system that brings that tech right up to the modern-day.
+This is good as we feel Spiderman is showing its age a little.

 The Cars are mounted on a movable platform that tilts lifts and spins the car simulating movement while the platform is simultaneously mounted on a track that transports the ride system around the ride arriving at 13 Giant HD 3D Screens that immerse the Riders in the ongoing battle between the Auto bots and Deceptions.

-The Amazing Spider-man Ride was a truly innovative marvel when it first launched way back in 1999 but Transformers the Ride really shows how far the tech has come and the ride is FAR better that it’s predecessor.
+The Amazing Spider-man Ride was a truly innovative marvel when it first launched way back in 1999 but Transformers the Ride really shows how far the tech has come and the ride is FAR better than its predecessor.
 Spider-man still gets the plaudits and has won numerous awards but we feel Transformers betters it in every way.

 The Initial back story is pretty basic and nothing really more than a way to pass the queue time.